Release Artifact Generation

 Overview

-The SmoothDev CLI analyzes commits and pull requests between two git refs (tags, branches, or commits) and generates professional release notes with:
+The smooth release generate command analyzes commits and pull requests between two git refs (tags, branches, or commits) and generates structured release documentation:

 How It Works